stalwartbucks/stalwartbucks/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run dogecoin-qt.exe.
+Unpack the files into a directory and run stalwartbucks-qt.exe.

-If you have Microsoft Security Essentials, you need to add dogecoin-qt.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select dogecoin-qt.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add stalwartbucks-qt.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select stalwartbucks-qt.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.
-Dogecoin works without incoming connections, but allowing incoming connections helps the Dogecoin network.
+Stalwartbucks works without incoming connections, but allowing incoming connections helps the Stalwartbucks network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page